Jack-Q/cryptwist/README.md

 ## Usage

-Please check the unit tests as reference for usage hints
+Please check the unit tests as reference for usage hints.
+[The typings information](./typings/index.d.ts) also provides a glance of the interface of this library.

 ## Supported components